keijayk/TechChallengeApp/solution/SOLUTION_SUMMARY.md

 * Azure Virtual Networks(VNets) to enable the frontend of the application to access database through a virtual network.

+## How the deployment solution meets assessment criteria

+The deployment solution satisfies the following assessment criteria as described below.

 ### Security